 ENDING TIME AND PLACE

 We begin our tour in lovely Ketchum, Idaho.
-Our first morning's ride will take us past the ski resort up Warm Springs Road to our first hot springs of the tour at mile 11.
-The road is a broad and smooth surfaced grade that climbs gradually through a pretty canyon alongside Warm Springs Creek for 21 miles before a steeper five mile climb brings us to Dollarhide Summit.
-The views from the summit are outstanding and in the distance one can see the peaks of the Pioneer Mountains, the Boulder Mountains, and the Smoky Range.
+Our first morning’s ride will take us past the ski resort up Warm Springs Road to our first hot springs of the tour.
+The road has a broad, smooth surfaced grade that climbs gradually through a pretty canyon alongside Warm Springs Creek for 21 miles before a steeper five mile climb brings us to Dollarhide Summit.
+The views from the summit are outstanding and in the distance one can see the peaks of the Pioneer Mountains, the Boulder Mountains and the Smoky Range.
 In early summer, yellow and purple lupines carpet the area and the sweet smell of flowers fills the air.
-A fun nine mile downhill ride takes us to Worswick Hot Springs, our first night's camp.
+A fun nine mile downhill ride takes us to Worswick Hot Springs, our first night’s camp.
 The springs are a delight to soak in and bathers have a choice between several nice pools.
-TOTAL MILEAGE - 35 miles
+TOTAL MILEAGE: 35 miles

 This morning we will continue our downhill cruise beside the river for another 11 miles to the small town of Featherville.
 Here we turn up the Feather River and begin a series of climbs as we head to James Creek Summit.
-This steep, 3,000 foot climb has great views of the Sawtooth Range that seem to make the time pass rather quickly.
+This steep, 3,000 foot climb has great views of the Sawtooth Range.
 We will pass Rocky Bar, an old mining town now abandoned.
-Atop the summit, we immediately plunge down James Creek to the Middle Fork of the Boise River.
+Atop the summit, we immediately plunge down along James Creek to the Middle Fork of the Boise River.
 From here a two mile ride brings us into the town of Atlanta.
 Situated at the end of the road from Boise, this isolated settlement boasts about 25 full time residents.
 The town has a small museum full of interesting artifacts from the mining days.
 Near our camp are three hot springs from which to choose.
 The Atlanta Hot Springs are nestled underneath a giant stand of old growth Ponderosa Pines.
 Further down the road are the Chattanooga Hot Springs.
 Here, a hot waterfall cascades into a sizable pool on the banks of the river.
 Finally, just below camp on the river bank is an unnamed spring containing several great pools.
 Here, you can lay on your back in hot water and enjoy a marvelous view of the mountains.
-TOTAL MILEAGE - 36 miles
+TOTAL MILEAGE: 36 miles

 Today we will have a layover day in Atlanta.
 There are numerous rides in the area that range from technical singletrack to easy dirt roads.
-One of the best options is an out and back ride that goes up Grouse Creek on some of the best and most remote singletrack in the area.
-This ride goes through some fine stands of old growth timber and presents a sturdy climbing challenge, rewarded by a ripping downhill.
-Another fun ride goes up the Middle Fork of the Boise drainage to the Sawtooth Wilderness Area boundary.
+One of our favorites goes up the Middle Fork of the Boise drainage to the Sawtooth Wilderness Area boundary.
 This is a great singletrack on which to practice technique as it contains a variety of easy challenges.
 This trail parallels the river and leads to some trophy swimming holes.
 For those wishing for an easy day, the hot springs by camp offer a refreshing and relaxing bypass from strenuous activity.
 There is also some great hiking nearby in the Sawtooth Wilderness Area.
-TOTAL MILEAGE - Optional 15 - 35 miles
+TOTAL MILEAGE: Optional 15 - 35 miles

 Today hiking and soaking in Atlanta are on the agenda.
 At some point we will head over to the airstrip in Atlanta and fly by charter plane to the Hailey Airport.
-On our flight, we will be able to look down and see most of the week's route.
-From Hailey, we will ride 12 miles on the bike path back into Ketchum.
+On our flight, we will be able to look down and see most of the week’s route.
+From Hailey, we’ll ride 12 miles on the bike path back into Ketchum.
 This is a nice way to end a great journey.
-TOTAL MILEAGE - 12 miles
+TOTAL MILEAGE: 12 miles

 Riding Surface: Graded main dirt roads, some singletrack options.